O JARGON BUSTER

 - The vertical height difference that you should have to

-climb, or descend, to move across the map from one contour line to the
+climb, or descend, to move across the map from one

-next.
-The contour interval should be printed in the ¨white space¨
+contour line to the next.
+The contour interval should be

-around the edge of the map, probably next to the scale.
+probably next to the scale.

 - Contouring